Ravi5ingh/stock-price-predictor/README.md

 # Stock Price Predictor
-This is the source code for a web app that is being built to make predictions about equities and consequently buy/sell recommendations.
+This is the source code for a web app that is being built to make predictions about equities.
 This is very much a work in progress and the nightly build is running <a href="http://159.65.28.124:3002/">here<a>

 ## Project Definition